Car Insurance

-Can I Drive Someone Else’s Car on My Insurance?
+Can I Drive Someone Else’s Car On My Insurance?

 You might be able to drive someone else’s car on your own car insurance, but it depends entirely on your policy.
 In the UK, some fully comprehensive policies include a “Driving Other Cars” (DOC) extension, but it’s not guaranteed.
 And even when it is included, the cover is usually third-party only.